 - Taboos around sex, sexuality and sex issues

-With vaginismus treatment we often come across the term ‘vaginal dilators’, however this name is not conducive to the work we, as psychotherapists, try to do.
-I call them vaginal trainers as they help women to train their vaginas to experience penetration in a different and, most importantly, non-painful way.
+With vaginismus treatment we often come across the term ‘vaginal dilators’, however this name is not conducive to the work that psychotherapists try to do.
+I call them vaginal trainers as they help people to train their vaginas to experience penetration in a different and, most importantly, non-painful way.
 The work involves gradual insertion of different sized trainers and the goal is to insert them without any discomfort.
-Women will work on their own and once they are able to insert the biggest one that is generally bigger than the average penis they can start practicing with their partners.
-The same applies to same sex relationships, they will choose the sizes that want to insert for penetrative pleasure.
+People will work on their own and once they are able to insert the biggest one that is generally bigger than the average penis they can start practicing with their partners - be that with a penis, dildo or strap-on - however they want to explore penetrative pleasure.

-This can be an empowering process where women start taking ownership of their own examination and her own exploration.
+This can be an empowering process where people start taking ownership of their own examination and their own exploration.
 This is gradual work and at a later stage it will involve partners.
-Partners are involved once the woman achieves a good level of security in herself and her body, as well as confidence to communicate her sexual needs.
-Vaginismus can be emotionally painful for women and their relationships, too; but we do not involve partners straight away because that could create additional pressure.
-We want women to be as relaxed as possible, and own their self-discovery.
+Partners are involved once there is a good level of security in oneself and their body, as well as confidence to communicate their sexual needs.
+Vaginismus can be emotionally painful for their relationships, too; but we do not involve partners straight away because that could create additional pressure.
+We want those with vaginismus to be as relaxed as possible, and own their self-discovery.